Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Theory

-where $\pm$ refers to forward or backwards propagation, $\beta_n$ and $\beta(k_{\perp})$ are the propagation constants (not to be confused with the $\beta$ factor), $\textbf{e}(r,\phi)$ is the mode profile, $a$ is the expansion coefficient, $N$ is the total number of guided modes, $k_{\perp}$ is the in-plane $k$-value and $s$ refers to the two orthogonal solutions for the radiation modes.
-The guided modes are confined to regions with high refractive index, usually the core of the structure, and decay in regions with low refractive index such as air regions.
-Their propagation constant, $\beta_{n}$, satisfy the following relation $n_{\rm max}k_0\geq\beta_{n}>n_{\rm air}k_0$, where $k_0=2\pi/\lambda_0$ is the free-space $k$-vector ($\lambda_0$ being the free-space wavelength) and we assume that the surrounding background material is air.
-The propagation constant of the radiation modes is related to the in-plane $k$-value: $\beta(k_{\perp})=\sqrt{(n_{\rm air}k_0)^2-k_{\perp}^2}$.
-The radiation modes can be viewed as perturbed versions of the modes in a homogeneous air medium and are generally not confined to any specific regions.
-The continuum of radiation modes can be split into two parts namely the propagating radiation modes, $n_{\rm air}k_0\geq\beta(k_{\perp})>0$, and the evanescent radiation modes, $0>\beta(k_{\perp})$.
-For the propagating radiation modes, the propagation constant also defines the angle of propagation with respect to the z-axis: $\beta=k_0\cos(\theta)$ (with $n_{\rm air}=1$), which is sketched in Fig. (\ref{wavevector}).
-All the eigenmodes in Eq. (\ref{Eexpand}) have angular momentum of $m=1$ as the dipole is placed on-axis and has in-plane orientation and thus only couples to modes with $m=1$ (all other modes have in-plane electrical field components of zero at $r=0$).
-The expansion coefficients can be derived from Lorentz reciprocity theorem\cite{Nyquist1981,NUMERICALMETHOD2014} and the expressions are given in supplementary (\ref{supp_expansion}).
-The emitted power can then be evaluated\cite{novotny2012principles}: The resulting expressions for the power are also given in supplementary (\ref{supp_expansion}).
-In the infinite structures, the evanescent modes do not contribute to the power and thus one can replace the integral over all $k_{\perp}$ in Eq. (\ref{Eexpand}) with $\int_0^{k_0}$.
-The total emitted power in an infinite structure can then be written as:
+where $p$ refers to the two orthogonal polarizations (such as horizontal (H) and vertical (V) polarization), $\pm$ refers to forward or backwards propagation, $\beta_n$ and $\beta(k_{\perp})$ are the propagation constants (not to be confused with the $\beta$ factor), $\textbf{e}(r,\phi)$ is the mode profile, $a$ is the expansion coefficient, $N$ is the total number of guided modes, $m$ is the angular momentum, $k_{\perp}$ is the in-plane $k$ value, and $s$ refers to the two orthogonal solutions for the radiation modes.
+For each $n$, there is also an associated value of $m$.
+The guided modes are confined to regions with high refractive index, usually the core of the structure, and decay in regions with low refractive index, such as air regions.
+Their propagation constant $\beta_{n}$ satisfies the following relation $n_{\rm max}k_0\geq\beta_{n}>n_{\rm air}k_0$, where $k_0=2\pi/\lambda_0$ is the free-space $k$ vector amplitude ($\lambda_0$ being the free-space wavelength), $n_{\rm max}$ is the maximum refractive index of the layer, and we assume that the surrounding background material is air.
+The propagation constant of the radiation modes is related to the in-plane $k$ value as $\beta(k_{\perp})=\sqrt{(n_{\rm air}k_0)^2-k_{\perp}^2}$.
+The radiation modes can be viewed as perturbed versions of the modes in a homogeneous air medium (where the two $s$ values would correspond to transverse electric (TE) and transverse magnetic (TM) modes) and are generally not confined to any specific regions.
+The continuum of radiation modes can be split into two parts: the propagating radiation modes $n_{\rm air}k_0\geq\beta(k_{\perp})>0$ and the evanescent radiation modes $0>\beta(k_{\perp})$.
+For the propagating radiation modes, the propagation constant also defines the angle of propagation with respect to the z-axis: $\beta=k_0\cos(\theta)$ (with $n_{\rm air}=1$), which is sketched in Fig.\ (\ref{intro_figure}d).
+The expansion coefficients for the field generated by a dipole can be derived from the Lorentz reciprocity theorem\cite{Nyquist1981,NUMERICALMETHOD2014} as discussed in Supplementary (S1.5).
+The emitted power can then be evaluated as\cite{novotny2012principles} Standard semiconductor InGaAs QDs feature an in-plane dipole moment\cite{Heindel2023}, and when the QD is placed on-axis, the in-plane oriented dipole only couples to eigenmodes with angular momentum of $m=1$, since the in-plane electrical field components of eigenmodes with $m\neq1$ vanish at $r=0$.
+Additionally, the resulting power is identical for the two in-plane dipole orientation due to the rotational symmetry, and thus only one polarization $p$ needs to be considered.
+Still, the polarization of the emitted photons can be controlled, for instance, by selectively exciting one of the two orthogonal dipole states of a neutral exciton in a QD, each corresponding to a specific linear polarization of the emitted photon (H or V).
+This state preparation can be achieved with advanced state preparation schemes, such as LA phonon assisted\cite{Thomas2021}, SUPER\cite{Karli2022,Piccinini2025}, or stimulated TPE\cite{Sbresny2022,Wei2022,Yan2022}.
+These three schemes can prepare the emitter in a specific linear dipole (H or V) and require laser pulses that are spectrally separated from the QD emission line, making it possible to reject the excitation laser with spectral filtering.